A comprehensive and printable list of foods to eat and avoid while following a candida diet.

 It sounds like you can totally start opening up your diet.
 You could start by incorporating more starchy veggies into your diet several times a week (sweet potatoes, butternut squash, yams etc.) You could also add things in like cashews, pistachios and even bananas and see how you feel.
 Have you been eating gluten free grains?
 If not, try some good gluten-free grains like quinoa, brown rice or gluten-free oats and see how you feel.
 Hope this helps!

-How are your symptoms?
+Hi Maria, How are your symptoms?
 If you’re feeling significantly better you could totally add in potatoes, I’d start slow, and see how you feel.
 As far as cheese goes, it’s suggested to stick to small amounts of goat cheese and sheep cheese.
 Yogurts are usually high in sugar, but you could try some goats or sheep’s milk yogurt as well.
 For bread products, I always like to homemade, that way you can control the quality.
-If you are going to start incorporating sweeteners outside of xylitol and stevia, I’d still stick to more natural sweeteners like coconut or maple sugar and honey.
-Finally for alcohol, I was told that starting with a good quality vodka and soda water with a splash of lime is a good place to start.
-I wouldn’t incorporate all of this at once, I’d go slow that way you can monitor if anything is problematic.
-Hope this helps!!
+If you are going to start incorporating sweeteners outside of xylitol and stevia, I’d still stick to more natural sweeteners like coconut or maple… Read more »

 -Amber